ninjadev64/OpenDeck/README.md

 To edit an action's appearance, right-click on it and select "Edit" in the context menu.
 You should then be able to customise the image and title of each of its states.
 To choose an image from your device: left-click on the image, to reset it to the plugin-provided default: right-click on the image, and to remove the image entirely: CTRL+right-click on the image.

-To select another device, or to view, switch, modify, import or export profiles, use the dropdowns in the top right corner.
+To select another device, or to view or switch profiles, use the dropdowns in the top right corner.
 You can organise profiles into group-like folders by prefixing the profile name with the folder name and a forward slash.

 To enable automatic launch on startup, the light theme, or to change the language plugins are localised in, open Settings.
 From here, you can also view information about your version of OpenDeck or open the configuration directory.
 To add or remove plugins, visit the Plugins tab.